Versal/versal-gadget-launchers/README.md

 ### learnerStateChanged

-Delivering the initial or updated learner state (PUT)
+Delivering the initial or updated learner state (PUT).

 ```
 {